bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 BigCommerce's GraphQL Storefront API lets merchants on headless storefronts retrieve products powered by results from our back-end search engine.
 These built-in capabilities also allow Stencil developers to customize...

 The GraphQL Storefront API lets you retrieve the following product features:
--
+- product options
 -

 This page walks you through how to ... for products without variants.
-For products with variants, see [Variants](/...)instead.
+For products with variants, see [Variants](/...) instead.
 See the [GraphQL Storefront Playground](https://developer.bigcommerce.com/graphql-playground) for full schema documentation.

 ## Product Info